-- LAWN CARE --

-- Crabgrass Preventer with Turf Food is a blend of nutrients and pre-emergent herbicides.
+- Crabgrass preventer with Turf Food is a blend a nutrients and pre-emergent herbicides

 - The biggest benefit to using Crabgrass Preventer with Turf Food is to prevent the germination of crabgrass and other annual grass seeds prior to seasonal growth.

 - We apply Crabgrass Preventer with Turf Food twice each year

 - Application directions: activate the Crabgrass Preventer with Turf Food by a light watering or spread it 24 hours prior to rain.

 - Weed & Feed is the perfect blend of nutrients and post-emergent herbicides designed to create lush green grass like the Crabgrass Preventer with Turf Food.

 - The big difference with the Weed & Feed is its ability to kill existing broadleaf weeds such as clover and dandelions.

 - Weeds & Feed eliminates weeds after the weeds have started growing.